 Pioneer Institute’s Better Government Competition, founded in 1991, is an annual citizens’ ideas contest that rewards some of the nation’s most innovative public policy proposals.
 The 2013 competition focused on reforms that facilitate job growth, and Pioneer received hundreds of proposals on topics ranging from improving job training and vocational education programs to removing legal and regulatory barriers preventing small businesses from hiring more employees.

 Eight other proposals were selected as finalists as part of the 22nd annual Better Government Competition.
-Watch a video clip of some of the runners up:

 - “Freeing Entrepreneurs from Overreaching Government Regulations“: Proposal to reduce and streamline municipal regulations, to expand employment opportunities in taxicab, commercial kitchen, and home-based businesses.
 This entry, if implemented in Boston, would address the city’s corrupt taxicab industry, the subject of a recent Boston Globe Spotlight Team report showing bribery, exploitation of drivers, $600,000 medallions, and the fourth highest fares in the country.
 Authors: Shira Rawlinson and Dana Berliner, Institute for Justice, in Arlington, Virginia.
 Read more.